wolframarnold/wolframarnold.github.com/_posts/training/selenium/2010-06-28-selenium-installation-setup.markdown

 [Selenium Tests Project](/downloads/selenium-course-tests.zip)

-Unzip the archive, open a command shell and from within the project run:
+Unzip the archive, open a command shell and start the Selenium RC server

+### on Windows

 {% highlight ruby %}
-  rake selenium:rc:start  (This starts Selenium Remote Control in the background) rake spec               (This launches the test suite)
+java -jar vendor\selenium-remote-control\selenium-server.jar
 {% endhighlight %}

-This runs a small selenium script (take a look at the file spec/google_spec.rb if you're curious) that launches a new Firefox window, goes to Google, make a Google search query and checks for the results.
+### on Mac or Linux

+{% highlight ruby %}
+  rake selenium:rc:start  (This starts Selenium Remote Control in the background)
+{% endhighlight %}

+### Run the tests

+Run the entire suite (all tests in the spec folder).
+All test files must end in "_spec.rb" to be picked up by the suite.

+{% highlight ruby %}
+  rake spec               (This launches the test suite)
+{% endhighlight %}

+To run only one test, you can use _either one_ of the following:

+{% highlight ruby %}
+  rake spec SPEC=spec/my_test_spec.rb
+  spec spec/my_test_spec.rb
+{% endhighlight %}

 If all goes well, you should see output like:
 {% highlight bash %}
   1 example, 0 failures
 {% endhighlight %}

 And there is a report file in tmp, acceptance_tests_report.html